 They all laugh.
-I don’t mean to out the boy.
+I did not intend to out the boy.

 Next we drive to the Lake club and repeat the scouting.
 I go and get pizza for everyone.
-It’s warm enough to eat outside, about ten yards away from the spot where Trevor and I first fucked.
+It is warm enough to eat outside, about ten yards away from the spot where Trevor and I fucked.
 Sweet dreams are made of these.

 Once back at the Rodeway, we review the day’s work in Landis’s suite.
 Miller has been so quiet that Landis has to ask him what he thinks.
 They discuss the need for several bedroom locations.
 I suggest we use the Phi Psi house, as it’s already set up with student bedrooms.
 It means going back to Eugene.
 I secretly smile.